EcoCommons-Australia/community-modelling/README.md

 ## A worked example

-A small set of data files has also been included in the folder _worked_example_.
+A small set of data files has also been included in the folder _Workflow_examples_.
 An _R_-script is included to run the complete workflow, but of course each step can be run from the command line if desired.

 The worked example illustrates the workflow to fit a very basic GDM.

 Successful completion of the worked example should result in the following output in the console when the function _cm_gdm_summary()_ is called: